groupdocs-search/GroupDocs.Search-Docs/net/developer-guide/advanced-usage/searching/getting-indexed-documents.md

 url: search/net/getting-indexed-documents
 title: Getting indexed documents
 weight: 7
-description: "This article gives the knowledge that how to get a list of indexed documents from an index, and how to get the text of indexed documents in HTML format."
+description: "This article explains how to get a list of indexed documents from an index, and how to get the text of indexed documents in HTML or plain text format."
 keywords: Getting indexed documents
 productName: GroupDocs.Search for .NET
 hideChildren: False
 ---
-This page contains a description of how to get a list of indexed documents from an index, and how to get the text of indexed documents in HTML format.
+This page contains a description of how to get a list of indexed documents from an index, and how to get the text of indexed documents in HTML or plain text format.

 ## Getting indexed documents